ivan-guerra/programmador.com/content/posts/ascii-art-generator.md

 features such as customizing fonts and adding color.
 I decided to keep it simple and just get a basic ASCII text file as my output.

-# Picking an Image Library
+# PICKING AN IMAGE LIBRARY

 I had to do some searching to find what C++ libraries were out there to deal with image data.
 There were a couple options I came across: